A guide to have a planned approach to digital marketing (beyond random posts and ads).

 4. Overcome common challenges

-Many SMBs stall at the early stages of digital marketing due to limited budgets, capacity and tech complexity.
-This can be quite frustrating for the business owners.
-Here’s how they can stay on track:
+Many business owners stall at the early stages of digital marketing due to limited budgets, capacity and tech complexities.
+This can be very frustrating for them.
+Here are few steps on how to address the issues.
+If they are done consistently, small steps compound faster than you can imagine.

 - Lack of defined priorities: Focus on what drives revenue or relationships.